CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       -
     * -
       - 09:00-10:00
-      - Build your own Containers (Williams, Swetnam)
+      - The Research Object III: Build your own Containers (Williams, Swetnam)
       - Basics of Docker, creating your own containers -
     * -